HARSHGUPTA00/HARSHGUPTA00/README.md

-###Hi Harsh Gupta
+Hi Harsh Gupta

-##DevOps and Cloud Engineer
+DevOps and Cloud Engineer

 👨🏻‍💻  About Me
 💡  I like to explore new technologies.
-🎓  I have completed my Bachelor of Computer Applications from Shir Ramswaroop College of Engineering and Management 🌱  I'm on track to learn more about Artificial Intelligence and web development.
-✍️  In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.
+🎓  I have completed my Bachelor of Computer Applications from Shir Ramswaroop College of Engineering and Management ✍️  In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.
 💬  Feel free to contact me for pro bono consulting and volunteering or some interesting discussion.
-✉️  You can shoot me an email at guptaharsh0622@gmail.com.
+✉️  You can send me an email at guptaharsh0622@gmail.com.
 I'll try to respond as soon as I can.

 🛠  Tech Stack